-First Gas will make provision in OATIS for not less than 4 Intra-Day Cycles, at times published on OATIS.
+First Gas will make provision in OATIS for not less than 7 Intra-Day Cycles, at times published on OATIS.
 Before making any change to the number of Intra Day Cycles or to the timing of any Intra-Day Cycle, First Gas will consult all Shippers and Interconnected Parties and provide not less than 60 Business Days’ notice of that change.

-OBA Party Confirmation
+NQ Confirmation

-Pursuant to sections 4.1(b) and 4.5 and subject to section 4.16(a), the Interconnected Party:
+Pursuant to sections 4.1 and 4.5 and subject to section 4.16(a), the Interconnected Party:

-must either approve or curtail Shippers’ NQs on OATIS not later than 30 minutes after the Provisional, Changed Provisional or Intra-Day Nominations Deadline (as the case by be); and
+must either approve, curtail or reject Shippers’ NQs (including under any AHP) on OATIS not later than 30 minutes after the Provisional Nominations Deadline, Changed Provisional Nominations Deadline or Intra-Day Nominations Deadline (as the case by be); and

 if it fails to do so, will be deemed to have approved each applicable NQ.

-For the purposes of this section 4.12, First Gas will ensure the Interconnected Party has the required access to OATIS.
+For the purposes of this section 4.12, First Gas will provide in the relevant ICA for the Interconnected Party to have the required access to OATIS.

 Under an OBA: